Healthy Homes Assessment Eskdale

 Eskdale Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement throughout Eskdale and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement in all Eskdale and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records of their compliance with all Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records that demonstrate compliance with each Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.

-• Private landlords and property managers are required to ensure their rental properties conform with the Healthy Homes Standard within 90 days of a new, renewed or varied tenant.
+• Private landlords and property managers have to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarder households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes